-Policy/ Plan / Guidance Key Provisions Caerphilly County Borough Council (CCBC) (2021) 12 sustainable drainage design or standards.
+Policy/ Plan / Guidance Key Provisions Council (BGCBC) (2015) 9 Local Flood Risk Management Strategy, Torfaen County Borough Council (TCBC) (2013) 10 The TCBC FRMS sets out the responsibilities of the LLFA to address 'local' flood risks from ordinary watercourses, surface water and groundwater.
+The strategy is used by TCBC to co-ordinate flood risk management across the region.
+The FRMS has been used to inform Section 3 of this report.
+Flood Risk Management Plan, Torfaen County Borough Council (TCBC) (2015) 11 The TCBC FRMP identifies the key sources of flood risk within the borough as being fluvial flooding associated with the Afon Llwyd and surface water flooding in urban areas.
+The FRMP sets out how risk management authorities will work to manage flood risk.
+Sustainable Drainage Approval Body (SAB), Caerphilly County Borough Council (CCBC) (2021) 12 CCBC undertake the SAB technical approvals on behalf of BGCBC and TCBC.
+At present, CCBC have not produced any technical guidance on sustainable drainage design or standards.
 However, the application guidance does make reference to the key national documents listed above Severn Preliminary Flood Risk Assessment (PFRA), Natural Resources Wales (NRW) and the Environment Agency (EA) (2018) 13 The Severn PFRA was undertaken in December 2018.
 The document is used to inform management of the River Severn catchment in regard to flood risk and FRMPs developed by Local Authorities within the catchment.
 The catchment area is inclusive of the Blaenau Gwent County Borough.